 by Nicole La Barge, American SW Obsessed

-Potsdam is a Unesco World Heritage Site that is known for its Grand Palaces, beautiful gardens including a rose garden, and Roman baths.
-Potsdam is located 16 miles outside of Berlin and is the capital of Brandenburg.
+Potsdam is a Unesco World Heritage Site in Europe known for its Grand Palaces, beautiful gardens, including a rose garden, and Roman baths.
+It is located 16 miles outside of Berlin and is the capital of Brandenburg.

 Potsdam